Defending Florida’s Forgotten Coast

 The Forgotten Coast has a proud fishing, hunting, and outdoor tradition.
 That’s something worth defending.

-In just three years, we have beaten three separate multimillion-dollar attempts to pollute the waters of Wakulla County.
-We are now working as part of the Kill the Drill Coalition to keep an oil company from harming the Apalachicola River.
+In just three years, we have beaten three separate multimillion-dollar attempts to pollute local waterways.
+We are now working as part of the Kill the Drill Coalition to keep an oil company from drilling in the Apalachicola River Basin.

-We also strive to promote education through the Downriver Scholar program and a Forgotten Coast-themed coloring book series, due for release in 2025.
+We also strive to promote education through the Downriver Scholars program and a Forgotten Coast-themed coloring book series, due for release in 2025.